 5.1.7.
+Emission of Visible Particulate Matter.
 No person shall cause or allow emission of smoke into the atmosphere from any incinerator which is twenty percent (20%) opacity or greater.
+[45CSR§6-4.3]

-5.2.1.
-To demonstrate compliance with the pilot flame requirements of permit condition 5.1.3.b, the presence of a pilot flame shall be continuously monitored using a thermocouple or any other equivalent device to detect the presence of a flame when emissions are vented to it.
+- 5.2.1.
+To demonstrate compliance with the pilot flame requirements of permit condition 5.1.3.c, the presence of a pilot flame shall be continuously monitored using a thermocouple or any other equivalent device to detect the presence of a flame when emissions are vented to it.
 The pilot shall be equipped such that it sounds an alarm, or initiates notification via remote alarm to the nearest field office, when the pilot light is out.

-5.2.2.
+[45CSR13, R13-3354, Condition 6.2.1] - 5.2.2.
 The permittee shall monitor the throughput of dry natural gas fed to the dehydration system on a monthly basis for each glycol dehydration unit.
+[45CSR13, R13-3354, Condition 6.2.2]

-5.3.1.
-In order to demonstrate compliance with the opacity requirements of permit condition 5.1.3.f the permittee shall conduct a Method 22 opacity test for at least two hours.
+- 5.3.1.
+In order to demonstrate compliance with the flare opacity requirements of permit condition 5.1.3.b, the permittee shall conduct a Method 22 opacity test for at least two hours.
 This test shall demonstrate no visible emissions are observed for more than a total of 5 minutes during any 2 consecutive hour period using 40CFR60 Appendix A Method 22.
 The permittee shall conduct this test within one (1) year of permit issuance or initial startup whichever is later.
 The visible emission checks shall determine the presence or absence of visible emissions.
 At a minimum, the observer must be trained and knowledgeable regarding the effects of background contrast, ambient lighting, observer position relative to lighting, wind, and the presence of uncombined water (condensing water vapor) on the visibility of emissions.
-This training may be obtained from written materials found in the References 1 and 2 from 40 CFR part 60, appendix A, Method 22 or from the lecture portion of 40 CFR part 60, appendix A, Method 9 certification course.

-5.3.2.
-In order to demonstrate compliance with permit conditions 5.1.4 and 5.15, upon request of the Director, the permittee shall demonstrate compliance with the HAP emissions thresholds using GLYCalc Version 3.0 or higher.
+This training may be obtained from written materials found in the References 1 and 2 from 40 CFR part 60, appendix A, Method 22 or from the lecture portion of 40 CFR part 60, appendix A, Method 9 certification course. - 5.3.2.
+The Director may require the permittee to conduct a flare compliance assessment to demonstrate compliance with section 5.1.3.
+This compliance assessment testing shall be conducted in accordance with Test Method 18 for organics and Test Method 2, 2A, 2C, or 2D in appendix A to 40 CFR part 60, as appropriate, or other equivalent testing approved in writing by the Director.
+Also, Test Method 18 may require the permittee to conduct Test Method 4 in conjunction with Test Method 18.
+[45CSR13, R13-3354, Condition 6.3.2] - 5.3.3.
+In order to demonstrate compliance with the minor source status of hazardous air pollutants required by 3.1.9, upon request of the Director, the permittee shall demonstrate compliance with the HAP emissions thresholds using GLYCalc Version 3.0 or higher.
 The permittee shall sample in accordance with GPA Method 2166 and analyze the samples utilizing the extended GPA Method 2286 as specified in the GRI-GLYCalc V4 Technical Reference User Manual and Handbook.

-5.3.3.
+[45CSR13, R13-3354, Condition 6.3.3] - 5.3.4.
 Determination of glycol dehydration benzene emissions.
 In order to demonstrate that the benzene emissions are less than 1 tpy, the permittee shall determine the actual average benzene emissions using the procedure in the paragraph below.
 Emissions shall be determined either uncontrolled, or with federally enforceable controls in place.